TomEvin/neat/README.md

 <img src="/readme_assets/NorthlightTool.png"/>

 Because Northlight Engine Tool codebase is from Alan Wake Tool with little change and updated GUI, all the lacky coding and poor archive handling and reading was still present in the tool.
-The tool **n^e^at** was built up from scratch and unlike its predecessors, rewritten completely in Object-oriented programming (OOP) way.
+The tool **n<sup>e</sup>at** was built up from scratch and unlike its predecessors, rewritten completely in Object-oriented programming (OOP) way.
 Or at least I tried to.
 The tool can read and create Northlight archive file (bin/rmdp).
 The repacked files are still not equal with the original files, but 99% of the time the game engine able to use the new archive file!
 <img src="/readme_assets/neat_main.png"/>

 <h3>Features</h3>

 - [x] Unpack archive files (bin/rmdp)
 - [x] Create new archive file (bin/rmdp)
 - [x] Convert binary text file to txt and back